Components of Remote Sensing

 Airborne remote sensors are a low altitude or high altitude aerial remote sensing.
 This is used to collect very detailed images and facilities the collection of data over any portion of Earth’s surface.
 The height of the airborne platform is above 50 km from earth’s surface.
 It is a very expensive platform as compared to a ground-based platform.

 - High-altitude aircraft

 - Helicopters, and others

 The space-borne remote sensors are orbiting spacecraft or space-shuttle on the earth.
-It is used for collect information both earth surface and atmosphere.
-Also it’s coverage large area and gather more information .
+It is used to collect information on both the earth’s surface and atmosphere.
+Also, it coverage large area and gather more information.
 Space borne imaging ranges from altitude 250 km to 36000 km.

 There are some examples of Space-borne platform:

-- Rocket satellite (height is 250 to 300 km above from the Earth surface)
+- Rocket satellite (height is 250 to 300 km above from the Earth’s surface)

-There are two type of sensors available in Remote Sensing:
+There are two types of sensors available in Remote Sensing:

 - Active Sensor

 Active Sensor is a source of light or illumination and its sensor measures reflected energy.
 The energy is generated and sent from the Remote Sensing platform towards the targets.